DONATE

 Sadaqah Jariyah

 Sadaqah Jariyah is different from Sadaqah.
-This form of charity is also voluntary, but the rewards are much more.
+This form of charity is also voluntary, but the rewards are much more immense.
 Acts of Sadaqah Jariyah have ongoing and sometimes ever-lasting benefits.
 For example, by teaching someone the Qur’an or knowledge of Islam, you get the reward for this, as well as when they pass it on to others.
 Another example is planting a tree.
 For every person and animal who eats from or takes shelter under that tree, you can receive rewards.
 Often, these acts are so easy and simple to do, yet hold so much value, which should encourage us to do them more often!
+Doing this form of Sadaqah in Ramadan is a wonderful time to multiply the rewards even further while helping those in need through these acts.

 Muhammad, upon him, be peace, said: “When a man dies, his deeds come to an end except for three things: Sadaqah Jariyah (ceaseless charity); a knowledge which is beneficial, or a virtuous descendant who prays for him (for the deceased).”
 (Muslim)

 It does not have to be only in financial forms, however.
-It can be by smiling, donating food to a soup kitchen, visiting your neighbours, visiting the sick, visiting the elderly in care homes, and many other things.
+Sadaqah in Islam can be smiling, donating food to a soup kitchen, visiting your neighbours, visiting the sick, visiting the elderly in care homes, and many other things.
 The opportunities for Sadaqah are endless!

 There are many benefits of Sadaqah in Islam, as shown in several hadiths: